baconjs/bacon.js/README.md

 also use a property-extractor string instead of a function, as in `".preventDefault"`.

+Please note that for Properties, it's not guaranteed that the function will be called exactly once per event; when a Property loses all of its subscribers it will re-emit its current value when a new subscriber is added.

 <a name="observable-doerror"></a>
 [`observable.doError(f)`](#observable-doerror "observable.doError(f)") returns a stream/property where the function f
 is executed for each error, before dispatching to subscribers.